 In a nutshell, both property and people can be considered recognizable if there’s a chance that someone could identify them.
 Thus, understanding these nuances is vital for anyone involved in creating or using stock images.

-Read This: What Is Adobe Stock
+Read This: How to Reference Adobe Stock Images Correctly

 Criteria for Recognizable People on Adobe Stock